Get estimate

 Your minimum viable product MVP should include only the features that make your solution valuable for the customers.
 And the only question an MVP raises is “Will users pay for my product?”

 Unfortunately, unlike with a POC, the answer is usually not as plain as “yes” or “no”.
-An MVP gives a room for learning, enhancing and analyzing.
+A minimum viable product gives room for learning, enhancing, and analyzing.

-An MVP gives a clue how to develop a good enough product in a short space of time.
-It is not a full-scale product, but is a helpful approach to test your product in the market.
+A minimum viable product gives a clue on how to develop a good enough product in a short space of time.
+It is not a full-scale product with a complete user interface but it is a helpful approach to test your product in the market.

 On the one hand, you spend less money than if you were developing a final product.
-On the other hand, you get a feedback, understand the demand and can finally start defining your business model.
-No drawbacks, no blind spots.
+On the other hand, you get user testing and feedback, understand the demand, and can finally start defining your business model.
+There are no drawbacks and no blind spots.

-An MVP stage once was used by such famous companies as Uber, AirBnb and DropBox.
+An MVP stage was once used by companies such as Uber, Airbnb, and Dropbox.
 An MVP is not about making an inferior product.
-It is about allowing users to bite off your product and let them decide whether they want to swallow it.
+It is about allowing users to bite off your product and decide whether they want to swallow it.
+With this knowledge, you decide on the further development path.

 Key Features of an MVP